 If you’re using VA educational assistance, and you’re struggling with the coursework, we may help you pay for a tutor.
 Find out how it works.

-You can get this benefit if you’re using VA educational assistance and you meet all of the requirements listed below.
+You may be eligible for this benefit if you’re using VA educational assistance and you meet all of these requirements.

 All of these must be true: